-- When Hurricane Michael caused a momentary concern for Gainesville in 2018, even as a person who has lived in Florida for well over 40 years, I advised my daughter to get a landline telephone (think the corded ones) as those will often work when electricity is down and cell phone service is interrupted.
+- When Hurricane Michael caused a momentary concern for Gainesville, even as a person who has lived in Florida for well over 40 years, I advised my daughter to get a landline telephone (think the corded ones) as those will often work when electricity is down and cell phone service is interrupted.
 That is because the power to the phone comes from the phone lines from the power companies which have battery backup and backup generators that can continue for over a week during a power outage.
 Many of the phone lines are underground, preventing them from being damaged during a storm.

-- Campus housing is designated shelters for campus residents.
-They use other campus facilities on an as-needed basis should off-campus students and emergency staff need it.
-The university takes every precaution to ensure the safety of their students including keeping them informed.
+- Campus housing is designated as shelters for campus residents.
+The university will use other campus facilities on an as-needed basis should off-campus students and emergency staff need it.
+UF takes every precaution to ensure the safety of their students, including keeping them informed.

-- If a storm is approaching Gainesville, do not advise your student to get on the road and leave if it is the day before or day of the storm.
-Gainesville will issue evacuation orders with as much advance notice as possible if ever deemed necessary, but clogging up roads is dangerous to your student but also to those that are under mandatory evacuation orders.
+- If a storm is approaching Gainesville, please do not advise your student to get on the road and leave if it is the day before or day of the storm.
+Gainesville will issue evacuation orders with as much advance notice as possible if ever deemed necessary, but clogging up roads is dangerous not only to your student but also to those that are under mandatory evacuation orders.
 It could leave them all stranded — out in the elements they were trying to escape — at the worst possible time.